tgenlis83/dqn_paper_atari/README.md

-# dqn_paper_atari
+# DQN Atari Paper Implementation
-Reimplementation of the paper "Human-level control through deep reinforcement learning".
+Reimplementation of the paper "Human-level control through deep reinforcement learning" which introduced the DQN algorithm.
+The implementation is tested on the Atari 2600 games.